justin-napolitano/create_deploy_cloud_run_job/README.md

 # Cloud Run Job Deployment Script

 This repository provides a Bash script to automate the building, deployment, and execution of a Cloud Run Job on Google Cloud Platform (GCP).
-It leverages Google Cloud Build to containerize a Python application and deploy it as a Cloud Run Job with minimal manual configuration.
+It uses Google Cloud Build to containerize a Python application and deploy it as a Cloud Run Job with minimal manual setup.

 ## Features